-Chief Inspector Andrew B Brown is an internationally recognised negotiator with specialist knowledge and experience in dealing in with hostage/crisis incidents particularly within a maritime environment and in designing conflict de-escalation skills for military operations.
+Chief Inspector Andrew B Brown is an internationally renowned negotiator with specialist knowledge and experience in dealing with kidnap for ransom, designing conflict de-escalation skills for military and humanitarian operations, and acting as an expert witness for judicial inquiries in response to hostage taking.
+He is also a Member

 A Chartered Manager and Fellow of the Chartered Management Institute, he has served in Police Scotland for over 29 years, gathering a vast wealth of operational experience, including Royalty protection, which in the last five years he has used to design and deliver leadership training for the service at every level.